Ontario Highway 410

-King's Highway 410, also known as Highway 410 and colloquially as the four-ten, is a 400-series highway in the Canadian province of Ontario that connects Highways 401 and 403 to Brampton.
+King's Highway 410, also known as Highway 410 and colloquially as the four-ten, is a 400-series highway in the Canadian province of Ontario that connects Highways 401 and 403 with Brampton.
 North of Brampton, the commuter freeway ends and becomes Highway 10, which continues north through Caledon to Owen Sound as a four-lane, undivided highway.
 The route is patrolled by the Ontario Provincial Police (OPP) and has a speed limit of 100 km/h.

 Highway 410 was built along the alignment of Heart Lake Road south of Bovaird Drive, while north of Bovaird Drive it was built along a new alignment.
 The highway was designated in 1978 between Highway 401 and Bovaird Drive (later Highway 7), though it was only two lanes wide and had at-grade intersections.
 It was widened throughout the 1980s and completed as a freeway in 1991.
 In 2003, construction began on a northward extension of the freeway that was completed in November 2009 which connected directly to Highway 10.
 Prior to being downloaded to municipal authorities, Highway 10 had continued further south through Brampton and Mississauga running parallel to Highway 410.